 Serve this cherry cobbler warm with vanilla ice cream!
 This dessert is so comforting…tart and sweet cherries, all buttery and cinnamon-y, with ooey-gooey vanilla cake.

-Spray slow cooker with butter flavored non-stick cooking spray.
+Spray a 6 quart slow cooker with butter-flavored non-stick spray.

-Pour both cans of cherry pie filling into the bottom.
-Dump the dry cake mix on top.
-Sprinkle the oatmeal over the top.
+Pour the cherry pie filling into the bottom of the slow cooker.
+Layer the dry cake mix over the top.
+Sprinkle with the dry oats.

 Stir together the melted butter and cinnamon.
 Pour over the top of the dry cake mix.